 This useful page offers a fairly simple pattern using the PAMI pattern.
 In this pattern, you place your thumb on the D string, index finger on the G string, middle finger on the B string, and ring finger on the E string.
 However, you can experiment with placing different fingers on different strings while still following the pattern.
-If you'd like a straightforward demonstration of the PAMI pattern (this one starts with the thumb on the low E), check out this video lesson.
+Check out this video lesson if you’d like a straightforward demonstration of the PAMI pattern (this one starts with the thumb on the low E).

 Fingerpicking Pattern 4: Travis Picking

 But how should you start Travis picking for the first time?
 This lesson advises you to start with the open C chord.
 Practice playing quarter notes on the A string.
-Because your fretting hand is holding down a C note on this string, your thumb is picking the root note of the chord.
+Because your fretting hand is holding down a C note on this string, your thumb is picking the chord’s root note.
 Work on playing at a steady pace and keeping all the notes at equal volume.

-This is a supremely useful picking pattern that's well worth the time it takes to master.
+This supremely useful picking pattern is well worth the time it takes to master.
 There are plenty of variations on the Travis picking technique, so this is a pattern that can take you far.
-If you find that you like fingerpicking and want to continue to work on your playing, you might want to check out Guitar Tricks.
-Guitar Tricks is one of the largest sites for guitar lessons we've been able to find, and it will help you keep your practice focused and goal-oriented.

 Fingerpicking Pattern 5: Hey There Delilah